 With pumpkin puree in the dough, we’re already adding a significant amount of moisture, reducing the need for the whole egg.
 Egg whites contain a great deal of water and no fat, and tend to have a drying effect on baked goods.
 Egg yolks are the protein, which adds chewiness to a cookie and helps increase spread, so we’re using the yolk without the white!

-Almond flour, oat flour, and tapioca starch were the perfect combination for creating a lovely flavor and a plush, moist texture that binds together well.
+Almond flour, oat flour, and sweet rice flour were the perfect combination for creating a lovely flavor and a plush, moist texture that binds together well.

-Brown sugar and a bit of molasses also build a denser cookie, helping weigh the cookies down to prevent them from puffing up drastically.
+Brown sugar builds a slightly denser cookie with chew, helping weigh the cookies down to prevent them from puffing up drastically.
 Brown sugar rather than granulated sugar brings out great depth and almost caramel-like flavor while creating those beautiful cracks on the tops of the cookies.

-Salt is essential to balance the flavor of caramelized sugars, and a good amount of Watkins Organic Original Gourmet Baking Vanilla Extract is a must.
-The double-strength formula is designed to hold-up to baking and freezing.
+Salt is essential to balance the flavor of caramelized sugars, and a good amount of vanilla extract is lovely.

 Resting: I like to chill my dough for about 30 minutes to let the gluten-free flours absorb the fats, and make it easier to scoop.
 You can also scoop the dough balls and freeze them, which is a nice way to always have warm cookies at the ready in under 15 minutes with no prep!

-And finally, a light drizzle of p icing, if you desire!
-Once cookies are completely cooled, you can whisk together powdered sugar and a tiny bit of milk to make a really pretty pattern on top of the cookies.
-Not essential, but it does add a little magic.
+And finally, a light drizzle of maple icing.
+Once cookies are completely cooled, you can whisk together powdered sugar, maple syrup and a tiny bit of milk to make a really pretty pattern on top of the cookies.